Last Updated on February 23, 2023

-Looking for some guidance on how to file your H-1B visa petition?
-Here are some tips to help get you started on the H-1B visa cap season journey:
+Looking for some guidance on how to file your H-1B visa petition for the upcoming cap season?
+Here are some tips to help get you started on the H-1B cap season journey:

 Notify your attorney first

-To get started on the H-1B visa petition process, begin by getting in touch with your immigration services provider.
-With your provider, you’ll be able to discuss a detailed timeline and begin to set notifications for important deadlines and establish communication between all parties involved, including HR, your H-1B employee and your attorney.
+To get started on the H-1B visa petition process, get in touch with your immigration services provider.
+With your provider, you’ll be able to discuss a detailed timeline and begin to set notifications for important deadlines and establish communication between all parties involved, including HR, your sponsored employee and your attorney.

 Make sure position and candidate both meet requirements